driessene/acoustic_camera/readme.md

 - linear_frequency - float: The linear frequency of the wavevector.
 Equal to angular_frequency / (2 * pi).
 - linear_period - float: The linear period of the wavevector.
 Equal to angular_period * (2 * pi).

-## SteeringVector
+## calculate_steering_vector
-Represents a steering vector when given elements and a wave vector
+Calculates a steering vector when given:
+- elements - list[Elements]: A list of elements to project the wavevector onto
+- wavevector - WaveVector: A wave vector to project onto elements.
+Returns a wavevector with type of np.array.

+## Structure
+Represents and assembly of elements.
+Takes several elements and provided functionality with the elements.

 ### Properties
 - elements - List[Element]: A list of elements to project a wavevector onto
-- wavevector - WaveVector: A wave vector to project onto elements

-#### Calculated properties
-- vector - np.array: The resulting steering vector

-## SteeringMatrix
-Hold every possible steering vector when given elements, wavenumber, and all angles to include

-### Properties
-- elements - List[Element]: A list of elements to project a wavevector onto
 - wavenumber - float: The wave number of the incoming signal
+- snr - float: The expected or to be simulated signal-to-noise ratio of the audio waves.
+- samplerate - int: The global samplerate of the structure.
+This is taken from the first element.
+All elements should have the same samplerate.
+- inclination_range - tuple(float): The range of possible inclinations the structure is capable of scanning.
+- azimuth_range - tuple(float): The range of possible azimuths the structure is capable of scanning.
+- inclination_resolution: The number of inclinations to scan for.
+The higher the number, the more accurate the structure is with the cost of computation time.
+- azimuth_resolution: The number of azimuths to scan for.
+Same compromises as inclination_resolution.

+### Calculated properties
-- inclinations - np.array: An array of all possible inclinations to include in the matrix
+- inclination_values - np.array: An array of inclinations which it scans for.
+This can be helpfully for getting axis data for plotters.
-- azimuths - np.array: An array of all possible azimuths to include in the matrix
+- azimuth_values - np.array: An array of azimuths which it scans for.
+This can be helpfully for getting axis data for plotters.
+- steering_matrix - np.array: The steering matrix of the structure.
+Holds all possible steering vectors when considering its elements, wavenumber, ranges, and resolutions.

+### Methods
+- simulate_audio(self, wavevectors: list[WaveVector], random_phase).
+Simulates ideal audio from the structure
+  - wavevectors: A list of wavevectors which hit the structure.
+  - random_phase: If true, randomize the phase of elements.
+All elements will have the same randomized phase.
+Default is True.
+- visualize(self): Shows a 3D scatterplot with element positions.
+Helps verify that the structure is what the user expects.

 ### Calculated properties
 - matrix - np.array: The resulting steering matrix